eiger824/PatientGenerator/README.md

 * -n
 * -v

-(Note that the flag order is of no importance whatsoever - the output will still be the same!)
+(Note that the flag order is of no importance whatsoever - the output will still be the same!).

 It is a good idea to first run the program with the '-h' flag, as in

 `./patient-generator -h`